-The presidency of Ulysses Grant brought new complications to the Apache Wars and Indian policy in general.
-While Grant was largely sympathetic to the indigenous peoples, his administration would be responsible for some of the nation’s tragic confrontations.
+The presidency of Ulysses Grant brought new complications to the Apache Wars and U.S. Indian policy in general.
+While Grant was largely sympathetic to the indigenous peoples, his administration would be responsible for some of the nation’s most tragic confrontations.
 Arguably, the greatest folly of Grant’s policy was it’s rigid, one-size-fits-all approach.
 The consequences of this methodology were rarely more painfully evident than at the San Carlos Indian Reservation.

 Relations improved greatly with John Clum’s arrival in 1874.
 He made an immediate impact, treating the Apache with fairness and respect.
-Under his watch, the tribes at San Carlos organized a tribal court and local government.
-His understanding and friendship with the Apache led to the evolution of employing Apache scouts to track hostile groups.
+Under his watch, the tribes at San Carlos organized a tribal court and a local government.
+His understanding of and friendship with the Apache led to the evolution of employing Apache scouts to track hostile groups.
 Generals Crook and Miles would use this strategy to great effect in later conflicts, famously with Geronimo and Victorio.

 For the Chiricahua, San Carlos was simply not an option.
-They saw the situation as little better than a prison, which in their culture, was a fate far worse than death.
-Some, like Loco’s Warm Springs band, were willing to compromise, if they were able to settle at the more hospitable and familiar area of Ojo Caliente.
+They saw the situation as little better than a prison which, in their culture, was a fate far worse than death.
+Some, like Loco’s Warm Springs band, were willing to compromise if they were able to settle at the more hospitable and familiar area of Ojo Caliente.
 Similarly, Cochise was willing to settle in the Dragoon Mountains, his band’s traditional territory.
-Clum allowed for these compromises and for a time, things were agreeable to all parties.
+Clum allowed for these compromises and, for a time, things were agreeable to all parties.

 This favorable treatment put Clum at odds with the Army and the 8th Cavalry assigned to police the region.
-In fairness, the Chiricahua’s proclivity to supplement their survival by raiding, did not endear them to soldiers.
+In fairness, the Chiricahua’s proclivity to supplement their survival by raiding did not endear them to the soldiers.
 On one occasion, utilizing Apache scouts, Clum apprehended Geronimo in the act of leaving Ojo Caliente with a large band, thoroughly embarrassing the Army in the process.
 The strained relations with the Army eventually forced Clum to resign, much to the detriment of San Carlos.